sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/math_derivations/derivation_WC84_Fst.md

 ## 1. Derive components of variance (Ea, Eb, Ec) and equation 1
 Original derived in the article "Analyses of gene frequencies"

-### Assumptions: diploid organism, one locus, two allele
+### Assumptions: diploid organism, one locus, two alleles
 Let $a_{ij}$ represent an index of jth allele in ith individual.

 Define $x_{ij}$: